Practice Focus

 Acknowledging roots in Indigenous and First Nations understanding of “somatic practice”.

 As a result of “imperialist white supremacist capitalist patriarchy” (Hooks, B 2004) there has been an erasure of Indigenous non western contributions to somatic inquiry.
 I acknowledge that many somatically oriented modalities have their origin stories in First Nations and Indigenous culture.
+As a white bodied person I am committed to respecting (not appropriating) First Nations and Indigenous traditions.
+I believe in the transformative power of collaboration and us working together towards a most just society.

 Our bodies are intent on healing

--Ariel Giaretto
+Ariel Giaretto

 Fee Schedule